xcore/sc_can/doc/programming.rst

 		XS1_CLKBLK_1
 	};

+Note that the CAN rx and tx must use one bit ports due to the usage of buffering in the implementation.
 Next create a ``main`` function with a par of both the ``can_server`` function and an application function, these will require a channel to connect them.
 For example::

 	int main() {